What if I told you that dieting, microwaves, and dietary supplements could be doing you more harm than good?

-The topic of why dieting — in the context of restricting oneself to small amounts, or special amounts and types of food to lose weight — is not a good idea is too extensive to cover in this post (you can find the scientific reasons why and how to lose weight in my post How To Lose Weight Without Dieting); however, this post would not be complete if I didn’t list dieting as one of the issues in our health problems.
+The topic of why dieting — in the context of restricting oneself to small amounts, or special amounts and types of food to lose weight — is not a good idea is too extensive to cover in this post (you can find the scientific reasons why dieting is not a good idea and how to lose weight in my post How To Lose Weight Without Dieting); however, this post would not be complete if I didn’t list dieting as one of the issues in our health problems.

 I have read many books and articles that assert how some diets can cure illnesses and help you lose weight quickly.

 Some books recommend a vegan or raw plant-based diet as a sole or complementary diet/therapy.

 Other books claim that if you have a specific disease (for example, some types of blood cancers), you could benefit from eating red meat.

 There are a lot of mixed messages and confusing information out there.

 When we are sick or we are trying to lose weight, we are more vulnerable to believe that some treatment or plan is going to help us.

 Please do not blindly follow anybody or any specific health system.
 We are not all the same, and the same disease can be caused by different reasons.